sfremy/astro_tools/README.md

 # astro_tools
-## Prject Description
+## Project Description
 A compilation of experimental Python tools for handling astrophysical data.
 The current contents comprise a pipeline for identifying circumbinary exoplanet transits in light curve data from Kepler.
 More projects will be added as time passes.

 ## Features
+- Cleans, detrends and searches for exoplanet transit signals in a given eclipsing binary's light curve.
+- Processes light curve catalogs and flags systems with signs of exoplanet transits.

 ## Installation
 Best results with Python 3.10 to ensure compatibility of Metal GPU functionality if on an Apple device.
+For dependencies, see requirements.txt.

 ## Use
+Two use cases are currently possible:

-Provide the Kepler Input Catalog number of a target star(s).
+- Provide the Kepler Input Catalog number of a target star into prefold_automated first cell.
+Run the first three cells, which comprise the complete pipeline.
-Use provided notebooks for data visualisation & analysis.
+- Design a set of input filters into the fourth cell to run a restricted survey of the keplerebs catalog.

 ## File Structure
 ### 100K_foldless_trainingdata.npz